 - There's more content out there on Django

 Since the core Flask functionality is spread out across multiple projects it's harder for the community to create and develop the necessary synergy across projects to sustain momentum.
-For example, Flask doesn't have a single, de-facto extension for creating RESTful APIs; there are (arguably) three popular extensions as of July 18, 2019:
+For example, Flask doesn't have a single, de-facto extension for creating RESTful APIs; there are (arguably) four popular extensions as of January 2024:

 - The Django community is not immune to this by any means.
 It's just less of an issue since it handles almost everything required to build and secure a standard web app out-of-the-box.